pranigopu/pranigopu.github.io/docs/agentic-ai/conceptual-foundation.md

 The system decides when and how to act independently without constant human oversight.
 Even with a human in the loop, it is up to the system to identify what needs human feedback; this is an aspect of autonomous operation and decision-making.
 This is not a core part of agentic AI alone: autonomy is what makes an agent an agent, AI or otherwise.
 However, the implication of highlighting "autonomous operation" here is that autonomy occurs in a more complex problem-space; this aspect is expanded upon by the following points.

 ### Multi-Step Problem Solving
 The ability to take a high-level goal and autonomously work through multiple dependent steps - goal interpretation, planning, acting, checking results and adapting - until the goal is achieved or escalated.
-This relates to the complexity of mechanisms and motives discussed in [Autonomy and Freedom](#autonomy-and-freedom); mechanisms must be complex enough to pursue a goal that is complex enough to require interpretation and planning, and the complexity of the goal is what "complexity of motives" would refer to.
+This relates to the complexity of mechanisms and motives discussed in [Autonomy, Agency and Freedom](#autonomy-agency-and-freedom); mechanisms must be complex enough to pursue a goal that is complex enough to require interpretation and planning, and the complexity of the goal is what "complexity of motives" would refer to.

 ### Adaptability
 Adaptability refers to the ability to change its behavior during task execution based on new information, outcomes or changing conditions while pursuing a goal instead of rigidly following a fixed script.
 Agentic AI adapts using reasoning, heuristics, rules and short-term memory.
 This aspect gives an agentic AI system a unique edge in handling complex and dynamic environments.
 This aspect also serves as the distinction with respect to intelligence that makes an agent an AI agent and distinguishes it from a procedural automation.